seed-run/homepage/_docs/pinning-the-serverless-version.md

 frameworkVersion: ">=1.0.0 <2.0.0"
 ```

 Where the Serverless Framework version to be used should be in between (and including) `1.0.0` or anything less than `2.0.0`.
+In this case, Seed will use the highest locally cached version that matches the range.

 You can read more about [version pinning in the Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/guide/services#pinning-a-version).